Nomination Form & Deadline

 The criteria used by the Committee for its nomination to CAUT Council:

-- Candidates need not be a member of the academic community but the results of their contribution(s) must have benefitted women in post-secondary education;
+- Candidates may be individuals or groups.
+They need not be a member of the academic community but the results of their contribution(s) must have benefitted women in post-secondary education;

 - Candidates’ contribution(s) may have benefitted any or all groups of women (faculty, students, staff) in the post-secondary community;